-Class Lectures will provide an introduction to the material, problem solving practice, and short answer questions to allow you (and the instructor) to ascertain your understanding of the material just after it is presented.
-You should prepare for the lectures by reading the corresponding section of the e-text, and completing the pre-lecture homework assignment.
-Lectures are recorded on Tuesday and Thursday mornings, and are available for viewing anytime after they are recorded on the course blackboard page.
+Class lectures will provide an introduction to the material, problem solving practice, and short-answer questions to allow you (and the instructor) to ascertain your understanding of the material just after it is presented.
+You should prepare for the lectures by reading the corresponding section of the e-text, and by attempting (although perhaps not finishing) the homework assignment.
+Lectures are recorded on Tuesdays and Thursdays between $11:30\,\mathrm{am}-12:50\,\mathrm{pm}$, and are available for viewing anytime afterwards on the course's Blackboard page.

 Required clickers (or app) are from Turning Point Technologies.
 The clickers are available in the campus bookstore.
-More information is below.
+More information is given in the Clickers section below.